Memory Integration

 Basic Integration Pattern

-The most common integration pattern is:- Before responding, search memories for relevant context
+The most common pattern for an agent:- Before responding, list memories from the relevant Context Pack for context

 - After responding, extract and store new memories from the conversation